-When team members all feel more informed and involved, studies suggest they put more effort into work and deliver more productive results.
-As employees begin to understand the organization’s target metrics, they are able to generate better ideas, test solutions and solve issues together throughout their departments and the entire organization.
+When team members feel more informed and involved, studies suggest they put increased effort into work and deliver more productive results.
+As employees begin to understand their transparent organization’s target metrics, they are able to generate better ideas, test solutions, and solve issues together throughout their departments and the entire organization.
 More importantly, data transparency promotes open communication as everyone has access to the same information.

 Identifies problem areas quickly

-It might be tempting to hide key metrics from employees, especially when things aren’t going so well.
-However, the benefit of being completely transparent is your team will immediately know where they need to focus their efforts.
-Instead of working in silos, the team can come together and quickly correct the course based on real-time data.
+It might be tempting to hide some metrics from employees, especially when things aren’t going so well.
+However, one benefit of being completely transparent is that your team will immediately know where they need to focus their efforts.
+Instead of working in silos, the team can come together and work together to fix the problem using real-time data.

 Read next: How to Evaluate Self-Service BI Tools

-By using business dashboards, employees can immediately see when a key metric changes.
-Organizations can even use LCD monitors throughout their office or their intranet to display employee dashboards.
-This can act as a huge morale booster as it proves that their hard work and time paid off.
-It helps bring the team closer together through a shared feeling of achievement.
+By using business dashboards, employees can check in on key metrics to immediately identify any changes or problems.
+Organizations can even use LCD monitors to display dashboards throughout the office.
+When the metrics show that you are meeting and exceeding goals, transparency dashboards can serve as a huge morale booster, proving that your team’s hard work and time paid off.
+It can help bring the team closer together through a shared feeling of achievement.
 This ultimately leads to a greater sense of community and dedication to the company.
-Showing them the results of their hard work provides a very strong incentive to keep pushing forward.
+Showing your team the results of their hard work provides a very strong incentive to keep pushing forward.

 Ultimately, data transparency not only helps you improve your key metrics and overall business performance, but it also helps with employee happiness and retention.Data transparency not only helps you improve your key metrics and overall business performance, but it also helps with employee happiness and retention.
 Click To Tweet